Explore Beethoven to Bieber, solos to software.

 Balance your study of performance, music theory, and music history with classes on the relationship between music and technology, gender, and peace.
 Unpack the psychology of music, or delve into pop, jazz, opera, film scores, and more.

-Whether you’re aiming for a career as a performer, composer, teacher, recording technician, or music software developer, this program gives you the building blocks you need.
+Whether you’re aiming for a career as a performer, composer, teacher, recording technician, or music software developer, this program gives you the building blocks you need, and you can even orchestrate some experience before you graduate by enrolling in the co-op stream.

 Auditions are required if you would like to choose Music as your major, take studio courses, or apply for specific music entrance scholarships.
 Entrance scholarship auditions take place in February and March.